Introducing Song Creator Pro — create music with AI, locally on your device. Try it now →

 1. Open Voice Creator Pro and navigate to the voice cloning section.

-2. Record a 3-second sample using your microphone, or upload an existing audio file.
+2. Record a 3 to 10 second sample using your microphone, or upload an existing audio file.
 The clearer the audio, the better the clone quality.
 You can also browse the built-in voice library, which includes thousands of ready-to-use voices if you'd rather skip recording your own.

 3. Your audio sample is automatically transcribed by Voice Creator Pro.
 You can also manually edit the transcription in the input box if needed.